 This “my way or the high way” approach is deemed to be failing in the long run.
-Instead, you should think about this that if things are going the way as you want it’s good but if not then there is no need for worry.
+Instead, you should think about this that if things are going the way as you want, it is okay, but if not, then there is no need for worry.

-It is no secret that we are interdependent species but totally depending on others and not taking our decisions is another factor tricking us to mental health issues.
+It is no secret that we are interdependent species, but depending on others and not taking our decisions is another factor tricking us to mental health issues.

-No, doubt the past is important but not the most important, the most important time is just right now, this moment and present.
+No, doubt the past is necessary but not the most important, the most critical time is just right now, this moment and present.

 Dwelling on past and regarding this as the most important thing in your life is a stepping stone towards depression and suffering from your thinking.

 There no such thing in the world as a perfect solution.
-There are as many good solutions as good minds are involved.
-So, if this thinking pattern persists then you are heading towards mental health problems.
+There are as many right solutions as reasonable minds are involved.
+So, if this thinking pattern persists, then you are heading towards mental health problems.

-Is there anyone who doesn’t like to be praised.
-Exceedingly wishing for admiration and praise always is going to reside you in narcissistic and destructive behaviors that will make your life harder and more difficult to get praise.
+Is there anyone who doesn’t like to be praised?
+Exceedingly wishing for admiration and praise always is going to reside you in narcissistic and destructive behaviors that will make your life harder and more challenging to get recognition.

 Magnifications serve best when you want to resolve any conflict internal or external issues with self and with others.
-Over magnifying, your issues and dwelling on them make you vulnerable to abnormality.
+Over magnifying, your problems and dwelling on them make you vulnerable to abnormality.